CASTLE-Panel/castle/README.md

 ## How to cite

-* The most relevant citation for data generation and small variation analysis is the [DeepSomatic]( https://www.biorxiv.org/content/10.1101/2024.08.16.608331v1.full) preprint.
+* The most relevant citation for data generation and small variation analysis is the [DeepSomatic](https://www.nature.com/articles/s41587-025-02839-x) manuscript.

 * To refer to structural variation analysis, please cite [Severus]( https://www.medrxiv.org/content/10.1101/2024.03.22.24304756v1) preprint.